Using a Spacer Children’s Asthma Service Information Leaflet

 Telephone: 0300 222 5800

-This leaflet can be produced in other languages on request.
-We can also provide the information in other formats including Braille, large print, and audio CD.
+This leaflet can be produced in other languages or formats on request.
 Please contact us if you require help.